corcorana/restingIAF/iaf_manu.md

 `sgolay` was preferred over `sgolayfilt` on the basis that it outputs the coefficients necessary for calculating higher-order derivative functions, as well as those required for the zero-order (i.e. smoothed) PSD function.
 All functions that were developed in order to conduct the following analyses are open source and can be accessed (along with sample datasets) via [GitHub](https://github.com/corcorana/restingIAF).

-We chose to base our IAF estimation strategy on a Hamming-windowed implementation of Welch’s modified periodogram method of PSD estimation [@welch1967] on account of the prevalent application of this technique in the IAF literature.
+We chose to base our IAF estimation strategy on a Hamming-windowed implementation of Welch's modified periodogram method of PSD estimation [@welch1967] on account of the prevalent application of this technique in the IAF literature.
 It should be noted however that our approach could quite readily be modified to enable the `pwelch` routine to be substituted with some alternative method of PSD estimation.
 We also stress that our selection of the Hamming window to taper time series data prior to FFT does not reflect any strong commitments concerning the optimal method of preparing EEG data for spectral analysis.
 It stands rather as one common preference amongst several possible alternatives, each of which could reasonably have been applied.